When it comes to feeding, baby bottles with milk or formula are your best friend!

 This dish soap is another great product we recommend, and it’s affordable and made in the USA too.

-It says on the bottle label that it’s “Naturally Grease-Kicking”, and it’s true to its word.
-Without using sulfates and other harsh ingredients, this dish soap gets the job done!
+It says on the bottle label that it’s “Naturally Grease-Kicking,” and it’s true to its word.
+This dish soap gets the job done without using sulfates and other harsh ingredients!

 What we love about this dish soap is that Better Life is transparent about each ingredient and explains the purpose of each one.